Denis Minamora's

 AWARDS

-2012 Southwest Arts Festival People's Choice Award
+2012 Southwest Arts Festivla - People's Choice

-2011 Indian Wells Art Festival 2nd Place
+2011 Indian Wells Art Festival - 2nd Place

-2007 Evergreen Art Festival 2nd Place Two-D Art
+2007 Evergreen Art Festival - 2nd Place

-2007 Southwest Arts Festival Best All-around Painter
+2007 Southwest Arts Festival - Best All-around

-2006 Rancho Mirage Fine Art Affaire Best in Show
+2006 Rancho Mirage Fine Art Affaire - Best in Show

-2006 Rancho Mirage Fine Art Affaire Best Mixed Media
+2006 Rancho Mirage Fine Art Affaire - Best Mixed-media

 1997 - Claudia Pence Gallery, Chicgo, Ill “Shadow Painter”